FIWARE/tutorials.NGSI-LD/docs/merge-patch.md

 # Merge **PATCH** and Overwrite **PUT**

 > "Last night I dreamed about you.
-What happened in detail I can hardly remember, all I know is that we kept merging
+What happened in detail I can hardly remember, all I know is that we kept mergingng
 > into one another.
 I was you, you were me.
 Finally you somehow caught fire"
 >
 > — Franz Kafka, Letters to Milena